-Whether or not any particular Person would be deemed to be an "underwriter" with respect to the Plan Securities or any other security to be issued pursuant to the Plan would depend upon various facts and circumstances applicable to that Person.
-Accordingly, the Debtors express no view as to whether any particular Person receiving any Plan Securities or other securities under the Plan would be an "underwriter" with respect to such Plan Securities or other securities.
+Whether or not any particular Person would be deemed to be an "underwriter" with respect to the 1145 Securities or any other security to be issued pursuant to the Plan would depend upon various facts and circumstances applicable to that Person.
+Accordingly, the Debtors express no view as to whether any particular Person receiving any 1145 Securities or other securities under the Plan would be an "underwriter" with respect to such 1145 Securities or other securities.

-To the extent that section 1145 of the Bankruptcy Code is applicable and to the extent that Persons who receive any Plan Securities pursuant to the Plan are deemed to be "underwriters," resales by such Persons would not be exempted by section 1145 of the Bankruptcy Code from registration under the Securities Act or other applicable law.
-Persons deemed to be underwriters may, however, be permitted to sell such Plan Securities without registration pursuant to the provisions of Rule 144 under the Securities Act.
-As described in further detail below, Rule 144 provides an exemption for the public resale of securities, such as Plan Securities, if certain conditions are met.
+To the extent that Persons who receive any 1145 Securities pursuant to the Plan are deemed to be "underwriters," resales by such Persons would not be exempted by section 1145 of the Bankruptcy Code from registration under the Securities Act or other applicable law.
+Persons deemed to be underwriters may, however, be permitted to sell such 1145 Securities without registration pursuant to the provisions of Rule 144 under the Securities Act.
+As described in further detail below, Rule 144 provides an exemption for the public resale of securities, such as 1145 Securities, if certain conditions are met.
 These conditions depend on whether the holder of the securities is considered to be an "affiliate" of the issuer.
 An affiliate is defined as "a person that directly, or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with, the issuer."